Our staff is a team that takes OAR’s mission to heart.

 A North Carolina native, Amanda graduated from Appalachian State University where she majored in Global Studies and Communications and later earned a master’s degree in Conflict Analysis and Resolution from George Mason University.
 At Appalachian, she also minored in non-profit management.

-Having worked and interned in the non-profit sector for more than seven years, Amanda has a genuine passion for giving back to others and her community.
+Having worked and interned in the non-profit sector for more than a decade, Amanda has a genuine passion for giving back to others and her community.
 During undergrad, she volunteered more than 300 hours as a NC-ACTS AmeriCorps member and co-led two Alternative Spring Break volunteer trips.
 More recently, she was a participant in Arlington County’s civic leadership development program, Neighborhood College.

 Amanda joined OAR in 2018 after previously working with young people involved in the juvenile justice system in Maryland.